sparkfun/SparkFun_Digi_XBee_Explorer_USB-C/docs/hardware_overview.md

 ## Buck Converter - AP63203

-The AP63203 Buck Converter ensures appropriate power supply to the components of the board.
-VIN range is 3.8V-5.5V.
+The AP63203 is a 2A, synchronous buck converter with a wide input voltage range that fully integrates a 125mΩ high-side power MOSFET and a 68mΩ lowside power MOSFET to provide high-efficiency step-down DC/DC conversion.
+VIN range is <b>3.8V-5.5V</b>.
 Output is 2A max.

 <figure markdown>
 [![USB-C Connector](assets/img/22043-SparkFun-XBee-Explorer-USB-C-BuckConverter.jpg){ width="400" }](assets/img/22043-SparkFun-XBee-Explorer-USB-C-BuckConverter.jpg "Click to enlarge")